Factual/smaker/README.md

 generic, we added some fields to wrangle rules into the proper Snakemake format at runtime:

-+ `output_path`: top-level directory where results will be dumped.
-Individual workflow runs will have unqiue directories inside this output path.
++ `output_path` - Top-level directory where results are written
+    Individual workflow runs have unqiue directories inside this output path.
-+ `data_path`: computationally expensive steps whose output is shared among different endpoint can be cached in a separate data directory.
++ `data_path` - Outputs can be cached in a data directory separate from standard workflow outputs.
+This is intended for computationally expensive steps whose outputs are shared between endpoints.
-+ `sources`: ML projects can run pipelines with different data sets.
-This field allows for a layer of caching if certain modules' outputs are used repetitively by downstream modules.
++ `sources` - ML projects can run pipelines with different data sets, and this field can provide a layer of caching if certain modules' outputs are used repetitively by downstream modules within the same endpoint.

-These fields can be ignored; they are just there to help organize where results are dumped.
+These fields can be ignored; they are just there to help organize where results are written.

 ## Pip package management
 [Upload](https://wiki.corp.factual.com/pages/viewpage.action?spaceKey=ENG&title=Factual+Internal+PyPi+Server):